ImperialCollegeLondon/ci-best-practice/index.md

 # CI for Research Software

-Having described the lay of the land and suggested some ideological preferences we now consider the particular challenges posed by CI for research software and how these might influence the choices you make.
+Having described the lay of the land and suggested some ideological preferences the particular challenges posed by CI for research software and how these might influence the choices you make are now considered.

 ## General advice